yewshanooi/sodium/SECURITY.md

 ## Privacy Policy

-Visit this link to learn more about our privacy policy: [Policy Link](https://skyebot.weebly.com/privacy.html)
+Visit this link to learn more about our privacy policy - [Policy Link](https://skyebot.weebly.com/privacy.html)